 Important dates to remember:

-Please complete the IFC Spring Recruitment application as thoroughly as possible as it helps our chapters get to know more about you!
+Please complete the 2022 IFC Formal Recruitment Application as thoroughly as possible as it helps our chapters get to know more about you!

 To make your registration as easy as possible, here is a list of information you will need: